VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 or federation creation steps, a certificate signing request is made to the remote instance.
 The admin of the remote instance should be ready to accept/reject such a request through VOLTTRON's admin web interface.
 To facilitate this process, the VOLTTRON platform exposes a web-based server API for requesting, listing, approving, and denying certificate requests.
-For more detailed description, refer to :ref:`Agent communication to Remote RabbitMQ instance <Agent-Communication-to-Remote-RabbitMQAfter the CSR request is accepted, an authenticated shovel/federation connection can be established.
+For more detailed description, refer to :ref:`Agent communication to Remote RabbitMQ instance <Agent-Communication-to-Remote-RabbitMQ>.
+After the CSR request is accepted, an authenticated shovel/federation connection can be established.

 Installation Steps